-- ▲ Content: the program is designed to contribute to the Judaic content knowledge of the participating educators - ▲ Audience: the program is designed for a specific group of educators - ▲ Sessions: the program is a series of sessions designed to address a coherent theme - ▲ Groups: the program requires educators to attend as school teams - ▲ Practice: the program is designed to help educators reflect on and apply learning to their practice - ▲ Plan: the program is part of a (comprehensive) plan, sustained over time, for the ongoing professional development of the educators Incentives: incentives are provided to encourage the participation of educators in the program - Incentives: incentives are provided to encourage the participation of educators in the program - ▲ Evaluation: the program contains a worthwhile evaluation process
+- Content: the program is designed to contribute to the Judaic content knowledge of the participating educators - Audience: the program is designed for a specific group of educators - A Sessions: the program is a series of sessions designed to address a coherent theme - ▲ Groups: the program requires educators to attend as school teams - Practice: the program is designed to help educators reflect on and apply learning to their practice - ▲ Plan: the program is part of a (comprehensive) plan, sustained over time, for the ongoing professional development of the educators incentives: incentives are provided to encourage the participation of educators in the program - Incentives: incentives are provided to encourage the participation of educators in the program - ▲ Evaluation: the program contains a worthwhile evaluation process

 A survey of the professional development programs offered by the central agency and supplementary schools was administered in five of the communities that sent teams to TEI.
 The data yielded a base-line map against which change can be measured when the survey is re-administered in a few years.
-In addition, the findings from this survey have been shared with the TEI faculty, who in turn have used the data in community presentations designed to mobilize the lay and professionals in the participating communities to change their current professional development offerings to be more in accordance with the articulated characteristics of good professional development.
+In addition, the findings from this survey have been shared with the TEI faculty, who in turn have used the data in communities to change their current professional development offerings to be more in accordance with the articulated charactenistics of good professional development.